CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 ### [v3.3.1]
 * Bug: Simplifies strings for AMOS Compatibility
-* Bug: Complies with Moodles CSS styles
+* Bug: Complies with Moodle's CSS styles

 ### [v3.3.0]
 * New: adds a generic filters